jedazard/PRIMsrc/README.md

 ===============
 ### Description

-"Bump Hunting" (BH) refers to the procedure of mapping out a local region of the multi-dimensional input space where a target function of interest, usually unknown, assumes smaller or larger values than its average over the entire space.
+"Bump Hunting" (BH) refers to the task of mapping out a local region of the multi-dimensional input space where a target function of interest, usually unknown, assumes smaller or larger values than its average over the entire space.
 In general, the region _R_ could be any smooth shape
 (e.g. a convex hull) possibly disjoint.